-anda Pasticular information science, and the pace of discovery has accelerated.
-But the executive branch of the U.S. Government is. just beginning to reorganize its widely dispersed science activities and it has yet to make significant use of systems engineering in fields other than military and space science.
-Just years ago when Fortune magazine looked at "The Road to 1977", it commended the systems approach as "the greatest advance in the art of government since the introduction nearly a hundred years ago of a civil service based on competence." .
+information science, and the pace of discovery has accelerated.
+But the executive branch of the U.S. Government is just beginning to reorganize its widely dispersed science activities and it has yet to make significant use of systems engineering in fields other than military and space science.

+Road to 1977", it commended the systems approach as "the greatest advance in the art of government since the introduction nearly a hundred years ago of a civil service based on competence."

-But the application of this approach in meeting the great domestic problems of our time has proceeded at a snail's pace.
-The delay is usually altributed to the budgetary pinch another reason commonly given is the shortage of skilled, inter-disciplinary manpower. (plenty awarlable) But the real problem is simply this -- the failure to set proper priorities.
-Great no proper 'no Manning LI urge that the Congress and the executive branch ' Pelce mobilize task forces of systems engineers to come to grips -in experimental pilot programs -- with each of the most pressing problems of our time, especially the crises in our nation's cities + funal areas.
+But the application of this approach in meeting the great domestic problems of our time has proceeded at a snail's The delay is usually attributed to the budgetary pinch -pace. another reason commonly given is the shortage of skilled, inter-disciplinary manpower. (plinty available) But the real problem is simply this -- the failure to set proper priorities. - Goust no program - no Manney Conques - no nat Mrowth [I urge that the Congress and the executive branch Poles mobilize task forces of systems engineers to come to grips -in experimental pilot programs -- with each of the most pressing problems of our time, especially the crises in our nation's cities + fund areas.